History

 representative model of the Metro rapid transit trains that ran in Washington DC.
 These sets were equipped with dual headlights,

-interiors, and jeweled marker lights.
+illuminated interiors, and jeweled marker lights.
 Articulated vestibules facilitated operation on 'O-27' track.
-Like the BART sets, the Metro Set was powered by
+Like the BART sets, the Metro Set

 USTTC's 1980 product price list included a #555 Green Modern Interurban, motorized, priced at $110.
 However, none of these ever